-One of our biggest recent projects has been refurbishing a collection of early twentieth century aluminium elements from the facade of a prominent Oxford Street building.
-The architectural cladding adorned a block of buildings that was once Drage's Department Store at 69-89 Oxford Street in Central London.
+One of our biggest recent projects has been refurbishing a collection of early twentieth-century aluminium elements from the facade of a prominent Oxford Street building.
+The architectural cladding adorned a block of buildings that were once Drage's Department Store at 69-89 Oxford Street in Central London.

-The saved decorative elements are testament to the dramatic and distinctive Art Deco style of the original building.
-In a collection of varying sizes and featuring a range of different patterns, the panels are perfect for creative re-use as interior or exterior elements.
+The saved decorative elements are a testament to the dramatic and distinctive Art Deco style of the original building.
+In a collection of varying sizes and featuring a range of different patterns, the panels are perfect for creative reuse as interior or exterior elements.

 Sections can be sold separately.
 Please enquire to check stock and prices.

 Place your order and we will be in touch to discuss delivery options, no money is debited until this is confirmed.